← Back to App

 How does patient location verification work?

-What's the difference between IP verification and GPS verification?
+What's the difference between GPS verification and address entry?

 What happens if VPN or proxy use is detected?

 If a patient appears to be using a VPN, proxy, or other IP masking service, the compliance check will flag this as a "suspicious connection."
-This doesn't automatically fail the check, but it's noted in the result and the compliance packet so you're aware.
+This doesn't automatically fail the check, but it's noted in the result and the Compliance Verification Record so you're aware.

 What does COMPLIANT mean?

-COMPLIANT means you are licensed to practice in the state where the patient is located.
-The check verified:
+COMPLIANT means you're licensed to practice in the patient's verified state.
+The check confirmed:

-You can proceed with the session with confidence.
-A signed compliance packet documenting this result is automatically added to your audit log.
+Proceed with the session.
+A signed Compliance Verification Record documenting the result is added to your audit log automatically.

 What does COMPLIANT_VIA_COMPACT mean?